Brave, Strong, Smart.

 – Christopher Robin in “Pooh’s Grand Adventure”

 Feeling alone and unsupported happens.
 I spent the past few days lamenting my lack of homeschool-mom-friends like the beautiful ones on IG, with their planners and coffees and awesome kids.
 Yes, Social Media hits us all.
 So this morning I decided to look back in time to my own writing — advice I once gave others — for inspiration and found a post that I deeply needed to re-read TODAY.
-It includes an awesome Medium article by Lisa Renee which I would like to print onto pajamas and wear every night to bed.
+It includes an awesome Medium article by Lisa Renee, which I would like to print onto pajamas and wear every night to bed.

 “Let’s be awesome.
 Let’s rise above what used to feel like no choice.” – Goldyn Duffy